Home Battery Systems

 Use Solar Power during evening 'PEAK RATES (rate 'arbitrage')

 The major utility companies in California now charge all their customers about double for power during the evening from approximately 3pm to 9pm (depending on your utility company and rate plan).
-That's just the time you are most active in your home!
+That's because it's the time you are most active in your home!
 So just when you want to turn on the lights, run the air conditioner, make dinner, do some laundry, or other things that use electricity, the power company is gouging you.

 But with solar and a home battery system, you can fight the power company and take control of your electricity costs.
 By making free solar power during the day and storing it in a home battery system, you can power your home during those peak times using ‘Free Power from the Sun’.
-This is how a home battery system pays for itself fast.

 Q CELLS Energy Storage System